sreedevi-langoju/12weekawsworkshopchallenge/week12/Labs/web_app_aws_xray_observability.md

 The CloudFormation template will create below resources:

-Elastic Beanstalk application: host sample X-Ray application.
+* Elastic Beanstalk application: host sample X-Ray application.

-IAM Role: used by the EC2 in Elastic Beanstalk.
+* IAM Role: used by the EC2 in Elastic Beanstalk.

-DynamoDB: store signup details.
+* DynamoDB: store signup details.

-S3 bucket: store the template.
+* S3 bucket: store the template.

-SQS and SQS: decouple the application.
+* SQS: decouple the application.

 On the CloudFormation dashboard, click on Create stack button.